casouri/paip-lisp/docs/chapter4.md

 As our problem description, we will start with a quote from Newell and Simon's 1972 book.
 Human Problem Solving:

-The main methods of GPS jointly embody the heunstic ofmeans-ends analysis.
+The main methods of GPS jointly embody the heunstic of means-ends analysis.
 Means-ends analysis is typified by the following kind of common-sense
 argument: